 Current estimates put a lifetime cost of caring for a child with autism at $3.5 million.
 And due in part to the complex history of autism as a diagnosis, insurance companies don’t cover many proven interventions.
 This is stunting children’s development and putting a burden on families to cover the cost of specialized, high-quality care.

 More children have autism than all childhood cancers, juvenile diabetes, cystic fibrosis and muscular dystrophy combined.
-In fact, one in 59 kids in the U.S. is living with autism.
+In fact, the Centers for Disease Control and Prevention estimates about 1 in 36 (2.8%) 8-year-old children living in ADDM Network sites were identified with ASD in 2020.
 These children deserve happy and productive lives.

 The progress we’ve made so far is just the beginning.
 The world we imagine, where all vulnerable children have the resources they need to fulfill their promise, is truly within our reach.